 Make the Dough

-- Combine all of the pizza dough ingredients - flour, cornmeal, yeast, olive oil, butter, and 1 cup + 2 Tbsp water in the bowl of a standing mixer fitted with a dough hook.
+- Combine all of the pizza dough ingredients - flour, cornmeal, yeast, olive oil, butter, and 1 cup + 2 tablespoon water in the bowl of a standing mixer fitted with a dough hook.

 - Mix on medium until the dough comes together in a smooth ball, 6 to 8 minutes.
 (You can also mix the dough ingredients in a bowl and knead them by hand.)
 (Note: The dough will be sticky at first but try to resist adding more flour.
-If necessary, add additional flour 1 Tbsp at a time, kneading well between additions.)
+If necessary, add additional flour 1 tablespoon at a time, kneading well between additions.)

 - Transfer the dough to an oiled bowl.

 - Cover with a dish towel and let rise at room temperature until doubled in size, about 1 hour.

 - Whisk together tomato paste, ½ cup water, oregano, and sugar in a small saucepan.